ramyaragupathy/microsites/app/_country/NPL.md

 calendar:
 tm-projects:
    - id: 1540
-   - desc: <strong>Project description</strong> This task is to map one of the areas in which The Nepal Red Cross supported by the American Red Cross is implementing earthquake recovery programs.
+     desc: Project description This task is to map one of the areas in which The Nepal Red Cross supported by the American Red Cross is implementing earthquake recovery programs.
 The improved basemap will be used to better inform those programs.
-Additionally, community mobilizers and volunteers will be trained to collect additional data about their area. <strong>Missing Maps</strong> <strong>MapGive</strong> Through the MapGive project, the Humanitarian Information Unit (HIU) of the U.S. Department of State is providing the OpenStreetMap community access to updated satellite imagery services to help assist with humanitarian mapping.
+Additionally, community mobilizers and volunteers will be trained to collect additional data about their area.
+Missing Maps MapGive Through the MapGive project, the Humanitarian Information Unit (HIU) of the U.S. Department of State is providing the OpenStreetMap community access to updated satellite imagery services to help assist with humanitarian mapping.
 ---